 Emissions of SF6 are recorded in our Asset Management System and represent the amount of SF6 used to top-up assets during fault repair, routine maintenance or commissioning of assets that use SF6 as an insulating medium.
-The appropriate 2021 DEFRA GHG conversion factor was used to transform this combined figure of SF6 lost to tCO2-e.
+The appropriate 2022 BEIS GHG conversion factor was used to calculate the associated GHG emissions in tCO2-e.

-2020/21 202
+2021/22 2022

-SF 6 (kg) tCO2-e SF 6 (kg) tCO2-e % Change (tCO2-e)
+SF 6 (kg) tCO2-e SF0(kg) tCO2-e % Change (tCO2-e)

-SSEH 9.88 225.26 0.78 17.78 -92.11%
+SSEH 0.78 17.78 3.85 87.78 393.70%

-SSES 161.79 3,688.70 155.48 3,545.04 -3.90%
+SSES 155.48 3,545.04 202.71 4,621.79 30.37%

-The 0.78kg SSEH and 155.48kg SSES SF6 emissions during 2021/22 was due to natural leakage and subsequentially required top-ups as part of normal maintenance.
-However, we have been working collaboratively with other TNOs and DNOs via the ENA to establish our position to gradually phase out the SF6 assets with alternatives in line with the proposed regulation, Regulation (EU) No 517/2014.
+The 3.85kg of SF6 emitted in SSEH and 202.71kg emitted in SSES during 2022/23 was due to natural leakage and subsequentially required top-ups as part of normal maintenance and prolongued cold snaps experienced that exacerbated leaks.
+To counter this, improved monitoring and analysis have been developed to track the poorest performing assets and SSEN Distribution have begun targeting investment to replace these where repair is not suitable.
+Limited market availability of SF6 alternatives has also restricted opportunities to reduce our SF6 bank.
+SSEN Distribution have also been working collaboratively with other TNOs and DNOs via the ENA to establish our position to gradually phase out the SF6 assets with alternatives in line with the proposed regulation, Regulation (EU) No 517/2014.

-In addition, we have successfully implemented the business process to seamlessly initiate the asset replacement or intervention via CNAIM trigger in line with SSEN Distribution's asset classes approach.
+In addition, SSEN Distribution has successfully implemented the business process to seamlessly initiate the asset replacement or intervention via CNAIM trigger in line with SSEN Distribution's asset classes approach.